robinyms78/6m-software-1.4-scrum/assignment.md

 Eighth, scrum ensures simplicity and avoid over-engineering which reduces unnecessary manpower cost.
 Ninth, scrum encourages self-organization where all team members have the decision-making power, take ownership, communicate regularly with other team members, and share ideas that deliver quality products.
 Tenth, scrum provides regular reflections during sprint retrospective on how to become more effective through self-improvement, process improvement, advancing skills, and techniques which help team members to work more efficiently.
-All the above principles help to improve productivity.
+All the above principles in scrum helps to improve their productivity.

 ```